nunorc/astromlp/docs/source/datasets.rst

 ===============================  =================================================================
 Id                               Description
 ===============================  =================================================================
-`sdss_specphoto_ugriz_redshift`  u, g, r, i, z bands and redshift for primary objects from SDSS `sdss_specphoto_ugriz_class`     u, g, r, i, z bands and obj class for primary objects from SDSS
+`sdss_specphoto`                 u, g, r, i, z bands, redshift and class for primary objects from SDSS
 ===============================  =================================================================

 More details on how datasets are created avaibable from these